AlejaSj/CodeWars/README.md

 - 42. You only need one - Beginner
 - 43. Fake Binary
 - 44. Calculate BMI
+- 45. DNA to RNA Conversion
+- 46. Is he gonna survive?
+- 47. Jenny's Secret Message
+- 48. Reversed Words
+- 49. Find Maximum and Minimum Values of a List
+- 50. Convert A String To An Array
+- 51. If You Can't Sleep, Just Count Sheep!!
+- 52. Rock Paper Scissors!
+- 53. Will you Make It?
+- 54. Count by X
+- 55. Reversed sequence

 ### 7 Kyu
 - 1. Disemvowel Trolls